iu-parfunc/lvars/README.md

 might be possible to observe that a store location containes "at least 4", but not possible to observe the precise value.

-Section 3 of our [draft paper][2012-lambdapar-draft] presents the syntax and semantics of lambdapar.
+Section 3 of the draft paper ["A Lattice-Theoretical Approach to Deterministic Parallelism with Shared State"][2012-lambdapar-draft] presents the syntax and semantics of lambdapar.
 The code in this repository is a PLT Redex model of a variant of the semantics given in the paper, where the reduction relation has been tweaked a bit and the user-specified partially ordered set is the set of natural numbers ordered by Racket's `<=`.